IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   release validation.
 - Combine with `scripts/cleanup-macos-cruft.sh` on macOS hosts to avoid Finder metadata sneaking into checksum results.
+- When LFS artefacts are unavailable, download the workflow tarballs and run `scripts/bootstrap_offline.py` with `--wheelhouse-url`, `--models-url`, and `--images-url` to hydrate the repository before installing.
 - Run `scripts/offline_doctor.py` before packaging to verify Python, pip, Poetry, Docker, and wheelhouse readiness without mutating the repository.
 - Set `PYTHON_BIN` when invoking `scripts/build-wheelhouse.sh` on hosts that